areven/reago/documentation/guide/advanced/creating-atom-families.md

 ::: tip Solving the old mystery
 You were probably wondering why `dispatch(...)(...)` requires two function calls.

-It is because the number of family arguments and the number of action arguments are both variable - they had to be separated.
+It is because the number of family arguments and the number of action arguments are both variable.
+They had to be separated.
 :::